celestiaorg/celestia-specs/specs/architecture.md

 Cons:
 * Both full and light clients must either execute fee payments alongside the validator set changes, or at least download and parse but ignore them.

+# Proposal 5: Fixed Burn For Fees

+Some fixed amount must be paid for including a message.
+This amount is burned, not given to the block proposer.
+Since this is consensus-critical, only proposals 2 and 4 above can be extended to include this feature.

+Pros:
+* This provides baseline demand for the native coin: as the chain is used more, more coins must be bought then burned to pay for fees.
+* No other big chain has incorporated such a mechanism, but several have it in the pipeline to investigate.

+Cons:
+* Setting the amount to burn is non-trivial.
+Too low and it won't be meaningful.
+Too high and it will be too expensive if the price of the coin rises.
+The amount must be flexible in some way.